 In an experiment, Eighty-four Japanese college students were divided into a control group and an intervention group.
 Both groups were asked every day for two weeks to evaluate aspects of their daily life through online questionnaires.
 Only the intervention group had to keep the online daily gratitude journal.
 At the start of the intervention and after 1, and 2 weeks, and 1 and 3 months, participants completed the Academic Motivation Scale (AMS), a tool for measuring different aspects of academic motivation.

 The researchers found that the group that kept gratitude journals showed significantly increased academic motivation, and the effect was maintained even after three months.
 Through an exploratory analysis, the researchers believe they have determined that the enhancement in academic motivation was mostly driven by a decrease in “amotivation scores.”
 Amotivation is defined here as the state in which a person perceives that their own actions are irrelevant to resulting outcomes, leading to feelings of helplessness and incompetence.

 More research on gratitude from the University of California, Davis and the University of Miama has reportedly found the following:

 - People who kept weekly gratitude journals exercised more regularly, reported fewer physical symptoms, felt better about their lives as a whole, and were more optimistic compared to those who recorded hassles or neutral life events.

 - A daily gratitude intervention with young adults was connected with higher reported levels of alertness, enthusiasm, determination, attentiveness, and energy compared to a focus on problems or a downward social comparison (ways in which participants thought they were better off than others).

-- People who kept gratitude lists were more likely to have made progress toward important personal goals over a two-month period compared to subjects in other experimental conditions.
+- People who kept gratitude lists were more likely to have progressed toward important personal goals over a two-month period than subjects in other experimental conditions.